giavonnavi-s/github-slideshow/_posts/0000-01-02-giavonnavi-s.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+> It's never too late for a fresh start. - Dove Chocolates
-Use the left arrow to go back!
+<br>Use the left arrow to go back!